-Sony RX1 versus Sony RX100 III
+Sony RX1 vs RX100 III

 The Sony Cyber-shot DSC-RX1 and the Sony Cyber-shot DSC-RX100 III are two digital cameras that were revealed to the public, respectively, in September 2012 and May 2014.
 Both the RX1 and the RX100 III are fixed lens compact cameras that are based on a full frame (RX1) and an one-inch (RX100 III) sensor.
-The RX1 has a resolution of 24 megapixel, whereas the RX100 III provides 20 MP.
+The RX1 has a resolution of 24 megapixels, whereas the RX100 III provides 20 MP.

-Body comparison: Sony RX1 vs Sony RX100 III
+Body comparison: Sony RX1 vs RX100 III

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX100 III is notably smaller (19 percent) than the Sony RX1.
 Moreover, the RX100 III is substantially lighter (40 percent) than the RX1.
 In this context, it is worth noting that neither the RX1 nor the RX100 III are weather-sealed.

 The battery packs of both cameras can be charged via USB, which can be very convenient when travelling.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
 Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.

 |Sony RX1»||4.4 in||2.6 in||2.8 in||17.0 oz||270||n||Sep 2012||2,799||-||Sony RX1|

 |Sony RX100 III«||4.0 in||2.3 in||1.6 in||10.2 oz||320||n||May 2014||799||-||Sony RX100 III|